 The moist, warmly-spiced, sweet flavor of classic zucchini bread is delicious in muffin form, too!
 So, I took my all-time favorite zucchini bread recipe and turned it into the best zucchini muffins.
 Prepare to ravenously consume several of these soft, fluffy muffins straight from the oven.
 They’re so good.

-These homemade zucchini muffins are made with simple baking ingredients to give them the perfect soft, tender crumb.
+This zucchini muffins recipe is made with simple baking ingredients to give them the perfect soft, tender crumb.
 Here are all of the ingredients you’ll need:

-- Baking powder & baking soda. to ensure these muffins have the perfect rise and texture.
+- Baking powder & baking soda.
+To ensure these have the perfect rise and texture.

-- Flavor makers. cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients give the muffins a wonderful warm, cozy flavor.
+- Flavor makers.
+Cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients add a wonderful warm, cozy flavor.

-- Oil. a bit of oil makes these muffins super moist.
-I used vegetable oil, but feel free to sub olive oil, canola oil, melted butter or melted and cooled coconut oil.
+- Oil.
+A bit of oil makes these babies super moist.
+I used vegetable oil, but feel free to sub a light olive oil, canola oil, melted butter or melted and cooled coconut oil.

-- Unsweetened applesauce. to cut down on the amount of oil needed to make these muffins moist, I used 1/4 cup applesauce.
+- Unsweetened applesauce. to cut down on the amount of oil needed to make these perfectly moist, we’re using 1/4 cup of applesauce.
 You can just use additional oil, if you’d like.

 - Sugar.
-I love using a combination of brown and white sugar because brown sugar helps to make the muffins soft, moist and flavorful.
+The combination of brown and white sugar is great because brown sugar helps to make baked goods soft, moist and flavorful.
 You can just use all white, granulated sugar, if that’s what you have available.

-- Egg. you’ll need one egg to help with binding and ensure the muffins bake properly.
+- Egg.
+You’ll need one egg to help with binding and ensure these bake properly.

-- Zucchini. the star of the show!
-This recipe calls for 1 1/2 cups shredded zucchini.
+- Zucchini.
+The star of the show!
+This recipe calls for 1 1/2 cups grated zucchini.
 Good news, there’s no need to peel tender-skinned zucchini.
-Simply wash the zucchini, big or small, doesn’t matter, and shred it with a box shredder.
+Simply wash the zucchini, big or small, doesn’t matter, and shred it with the smalls holes of a box shredder.

 - Add-ins.
 Feel free to add up to 1 cup of any favorite mix-in ingredients – nuts, chocolate chips, or fruit (dried or fresh).

-Nothing complicated about this zucchini muffins recipe!
+Nothing complicated about making these zucchini muffins!
 Get out a muffin pan and spray it with cooking spray or line it with parchment paper liners.
-Here’s a quick overview of the process, with more detail in the recipe card below.
+Here’s the simple method:

-- Start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg.
+- Mix the dry ingredients.
+In a large bowl, start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg.

-- Mix the wet ingredients and sugar.
+- Stir wet ingredients and sugar.
 In a separate bowl, mix the oil, applesauce, sugars, egg, vanilla and zucchini.

 - Combine dry and wet ingredients.
 Add dry ingredients in with wet ingredients and gently stir until mostly combined.
 Do NOT over mix!

-- Fill muffin pan and bake.
-Evenly spoon batter into the muffin pan and bake muffins for 5 minutes at 425ºF, then with the muffins still in the oven, reduce the heat to 350ºF and continue to bake for 13-15 minutes more and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
+- Fill muffin tin and bake.
+Evenly spoon batter into each muffin cup and bake muffins for 5 minutes at 425ºF, then with the muffins still in the oven, reduce the heat to 350ºF and continue to bake for 13-15 minutes more and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.

 These zucchini muffins are really very easy to make, but here are a few tips to make sure they bake up wonderfully!